basiqio-oss/Basiq-docs/reference/Core/insights/getbalanceinsights.md

 ---
-title: Get Account Balance Insights
+title: ' Account Balance Insights'
 excerpt: >-
   Retrieve balance insights for a user's accounts based on specified minimum and maximum balance criteria